Raninidae

-Raninidae is a family of unusual crabs, sometimes known as "frog crabs", on account of their frog-like appearance.
+Raninidae, sometimes known as "frog crabs" on account of their frog-like appearance, is a family of unusual raninoid crabs.
 They are taken by most scientists to be quite primitive among the true crabs.
 They closely resemble the (unrelated) mole crabs, due to parallel evolution or convergent evolution.
 In both groups, the claws are modified into tools for digging, and the body is a rounded shape that is easy to bury in sand.
 Unlike most other true crabs, the abdomens of raninids are not curled under the cephalothorax.

 They spend most of their time buried in the sand with their eyes popping out so they can grab unaware prey.
 They also emerge for mating.
 Raninids are omnivores and some have been found to have consumed Sardinella, crab, shrimp, bivalve, ray, hydroid, copepod, and squid.

 The earliest fossil attributable to the family Raninidae dates from the Albian.

 Description

 Raninids' dorsal surfaces have varying textures: smooth, pitted, granular, inclined or fungiform nodes, eroded, scabrous or terraced.
 Raninids have a strongly specialized respiratory mechanism.
 They lack Milne-Edwards openings and have modified antennae which they inhale through.
 They generally have posterior branchial orifices.
 They have eight pairs of vertically arranged gills all of which are functional.
 Their abdomens are short, incompletely folded, and have six freely articulated somites and a small telson.
 Raninids also lack a sterno-abdominal cavity.